 Get AI Object Storage access keys by following the instructions at Create Access Keys.
 Be sure to save the

-If you don't already have one, create an AI Object Storage organization access policy by following the instructions at Manage Organization Access Policies.
+Key IdandKey Secretso you can access them later. - If you don’t already have one, create an AI Object Storage organization access policy by following the instructions at Manage Organization Access Policies.
 You must have at least one organization access policy set before you can use AI Object Storage.

-Create an AI Object storage bucket by following the instructions at Create Buckets.
+- Create an AI Object storage bucket by following the instructions at Create Buckets.

-Configure your development environment for AI Object storageβ
+Configure your development environment for AI Object storage

 -